Interior Architecture + Design Internships

 Information for Employers

-Interior Design Jobs, Salary, and Career Outlook for Interior Design Professionals
+Interior Architecture and Design Jobs, Salaries, and Career Outlook for Interior Architecture and Design Professionals

 Obtaining a CIDA Accredited degree in interior design prepares you to work in these kinds of roles:

 Places of Employment for Interior Architecture + Design Professionals

 Marymount’s Interior Architecture + Design alumni are currently employed at 6 of the top 15 interior design firms in the country.
 Many of these firms have offices in the Metro DC area.

 Top 15 firms employing Marymount IA+D alumni:

 - HOK, Washington, DC (ranked #6)